ENGLISH

 state colleges or universities because of declining state

 support for higher education programs.
-About half are
+About half of the inmates

 total have mental illness or other psychological